-As a full-time student at the Graduate School of Theology, you enroll in nine credit hours per semester for a total of 18 credit hours per academic year.
+As a full-time student in OC’s Graduate School of Theology, you enroll in nine credit hours per semester for a total of 18 credit hours per academic year.
 Tuition is $400 per credit hour.
 Your Federal Tuition Assistance from the Army National Guard pays up to $4,500 of your tuition per year.
-The Graduate School of Theology pays the remaining $2,700 per year to cover your tuition costs while you earn your Master of Divinity.
+OC’s Graduate School of Theology pays the remaining $2,700 per year to cover your tuition costs while you earn your Master of Divinity.

 When you begin drilling in the Army National Guard as a Chaplain Candidate, you can receive great experience and several additional benefits, including the Montgomery G.I.
 Bill (up to $20,000 in student loan repayment under the Chaplain Loan Repayment Program), drill pay to offset monthly expenses, and Tri-Care Reserve Select insurance that helps cover medical costs while in school.
 (Family coverage is less than $275 per month.)
 Be sure to check with your recruiter on these current incentives.

 Students who are part of the Army and Air Force (Active Duty and Reserve components) must pay for their tuition.
 At the end of the semester, they can turn in their completed grades and receive tuition reimbursement.
 This is called Federal Tuition Reimbursement.
 Students who are a part of the Army National Guard can turn in their class schedule and semester bill to the state education office; tuition will be paid within a few weeks.
 This is called Federal Tuition Assistance.

 Do you offer the Master of Divinity coursework online?